Joel Hamme retired from Powers on May 1, 2019.

 Since 2009, Joel had been included in the highly selective Chambers USA guide as one of America's leading business lawyers.
 Nominated by clients, business leaders, and other legal advisors, Joel is characterized as “an authority on litigation, regulation and reimbursement issues affecting the long-term care sector.”
 He had also been selected for inclusion in Best Lawyers in America since 2005 and Washington, D.C.
 Super Lawyers since 2007.

 Known for his informative and engaging style, Joel is a prolific author, and a sought after speaker and lecturer on healthcare issues.
-He was President of the American Health Lawyers Association 2008-09.
+He was President of the American Health Lawyers Association from 2008 to 2009.